• Skip to primary navigation

 Kakadu - Gunlom

 Located on Waterfall Creek in Kakadu National Park.
-Gunlom has a magical seasonal waterfall and tranquil plunge pool.
+Gunlom has a magical seasonal waterfall and a tranquil plunge pool.

 Hike to the top of Gunlom and take a dip in the crystal clear Gunlom plunge pools.
 While soaking away your worries enjoy the expansive views of the southern hills and ridges of Kakadu National Park.